dyau79/ansible-playbook/Readme.md

 2. Ensure you have Ansible installed on your control machine
 3. Update your Ansible inventory file with the target Ubuntu 22.04 server(s)
 4. Run the playbook with: ```ansible-playbook -i your_inventory_file kubernetes-nvidia-playbook.yml```

+This playbook assumes you're running it on a ```single-node cluster```.
+For a multi-node cluster, you'd need to adjust the playbook to separate master and worker node tasks.

+Also, please be aware that the NVIDIA driver version (525 in this playbook) might need to be adjusted based on your specific GPU model and requirements.